 The Bisevo Island, located 5 km southwest of Vis, has a surface of a mere 5,8 km2, and only 15 permanent inhabitants.

-Besides the Blue Cave, island's most popular natural sight, Bisevo has a number of lovely beaches.
+Besides the Blue Cave, the island's most popular natural sight, Bisevo has a number of lovely beaches.

 The most popular beach on the island is Porat beach.
-The beach is sandy, set in a bay and protected from the wind.
-There are two restaurants, and one bar at the beach.
+The beach is sandy, set in a bay, and protected from the wind.
+There are two restaurants and one bar on the beach.